Exit Project: History

 Later in 2012 the band's producer, bandleader and bassist Oleg Smirnov released a studio multimedia project in collaboration with multi-instrumentalist Kirill Parnchuk.
 The multi-media album "Son Cherished Most" is a unity of music, visual arts and text citations as well as a 10-minute documentary film revealing the concept and the process of creation.

-The band released a new studio album Color Splashes in early 2015.
-The release was presented at a big solo performance in Moscow Central House of Artists 19 September 2014.

 The latest official release of the band is The Best 20.20 and is an anniversary album highlighting the twentieth year in the band's history.
 The release is available in all major digital stores.
 The album got high critical acclaim in the music media.